 - 12–20+ reps: Used mostly for smaller muscle groups or isolation exercises.
 These reps are good when you want to stay away from heavy weights or build more endurance (such as for shoulders or arms).
 Higher reps for these exercises give you extra practice and keep joint stress low.

 Compound movements, which work several big muscles at once, like squats, bench press, and rows, are often best done with lower to moderate reps so you can focus on form and keep safe.
+If you’re unsure which compound lifts beginners should prioritize, this guide to Beginner Bodybuilder Exercises breaks down the most important movements to master first.
 Isolation exercises, such as leg curls or biceps curls, don’t need very heavy weight, so you can use moderate to higher reps comfortably.
 Mixing both types ensures you cover all your bases for well-rounded strength and muscle growth.

 The Role of Training Close to Failure

 All rep ranges can build muscle if you use enough effort in each set.
 Training “close to failure” means finishing your set only a rep or two before your form breaks down.
 This doesn’t mean pushing to total exhaustion on every set, but the last few reps should feel challenging.
-Research shows that reaching a high effort level is more important for muscle growth than finding one magic rep number.
+Research on hypertrophy rep ranges shows that muscle growth can occur across a wide spectrum of repetitions when sets are performed close to failure, as long as sufficient effort is applied.

 Beginner Tips for Weight, Progression, and Recovery